henriquenj/rendergirl/README.md

 The only build system currently available is for Visual Studio 2013, located in the VS2013 folder.
 The compiled software has only the [Visual C++ Redistributable 2013](http://www.microsoft.com/en-gb/download/details.aspx?id=40784) as dependency.
 The Raytracer.cl source file should be on the same folder as the compiled software.

 In order to compile the software, simply open the RenderGirlOpenCL.sln file and select a platform (either Win32 or x64) and press Build > Build Solution.
-The selected StartUp project should be always be RenderGirlApp if you want to run the software from inside Visual Studio.
+The selected StartUp project should either be RenderGirlApp or RenderGirlConsole if you want to run the software from inside Visual Studio.

 The VS solution is organized as follows: the wxWidgets solution folder contains the wxWidgets projects, the RenderGirlApp project contains the wxWidgets interface for the Core and the RenderGirlCore project contains the Core itself.